katunopolis/repport/docs/MINIMAL_DEPLOYMENT_LIST.md

   - [NEW] Updated to use aiosqlite driver
   - [NEW] Added proper async engine configuration
   - [NEW] Added timeout and thread safety settings
+  - [NEW] Implemented database connection pooling with pool_size, max_overflow, and pool_recycle settings
+  - [NEW] Added pool_pre_ping for connection validation
+  - [NEW] Enhanced logging for database errors and connection issues

 - [x] Email configuration (`backend/app/core/email.py`)
   - Resend API integration